marp-team/marp-core/README.md

 ### `html`: _`boolean`_

 Setting whether to render raw HTML in Markdown.
-The default value is `true`.
+The default value is **`false`** for security reason.

 Even if you are setting `false`, `<!-- HTML comment -->` is always parsed by Marpit for directives.
 When you are not disabled [Marpit's `inlineStyle` option](https://marpit.netlify.com/marpit#Marpit) by `false`, `<style>` tags are parsed too for tweaking theme style.